vincewho/self_interest/resume.md

 *	Leveraged SCCM for tracking/conducting computer refresh across the campus as well as automated software/system installation by utilizing PowerShell and VBS scripts.
 *	Diagnosed and rectified issues regarding workstations by delivering level-1 and level-2 support, while documenting completed tickets by leveraging Sysaid system.
 Managed an average of 40 tickets/month.
 *	Administered user account and workstation management through active directory and SCCM.

+ASU, Tempe, AZ

+**Student Support Specialist \| Desktop Support Specialist** (2015 – 2018)

+*Technical Scope: Ubuntu/RedHat Server, SCCM*

+Created customer report for administration through SCCM for finding outdated/defective machine in the system.
+Provided prompt and efficient support for diagnosing and troubleshooting issues regarding hardware, software, and network connectivity.
+Ensured proper functioning of network systems through regular maintenance and upgrades.
+Developed Ubuntu/RedHat server templates in accordance with ISO security policy.

+#### Key Achievements

+*	Managed an average of 20 students requests daily for desktop support.
+*	Leveraged virtualized environments for executing test installation code in sandbox development area.
+*	Recommended detailed and cost-effective solutions for mobile device management.

+***

+### Education & training

+Arizona State University – Ira A. Fulton of Engineering

+* **Master of Science in Information Technology**, GPA: 3.67
+* **Bachelor of Science in Information Technology**, GPA: 3.88

+### Technical Certifications
+* A+
+* CCENT (In progress)